 Sycom Model SYC‑120/240-T2 and Supco Model SCM150.

-The notification from UL states that these products may pose a fire hazard.
+The notification (Release No. 16PN-10) issued by UL on July 29, 2016 states that these products may pose a fire hazard.

 At this time there has been no recall issued for these products and Summit Electric has not been informed of any fires resulting from the use or installation of the Sycom Model SYC‑120/240-T2.

 Summit Electric has never offered or installed the Supco Model SCM150.

 Summit Electric no longer offers or installs the Sycom Model SYC‑120/240-T2.